dusanvin/dopes/README.md

 # DoPES
-**D**ifferent Types **o**f **P**rompts (zero-shot, few-shot and prompt chaining) for **E**valuating Text-Based **S**olutions.
+**D**ifferent Types **o**f **P**rompts (Zero-shot Learning, Few-shot Learning and Chain-of-Thought prompting) for **E**valuating Text-Based **S**olutions.

 A collection of reusable, well-documented prompts for ChatGPT, designed to evaluate text-based solutions.
-Depending on the language and the prompt design, a distinction is made between German and English as well as zero-shot, few-shot and prompt chaining.
+Depending on the language and the prompt design, a distinction is made between German and English as well as Zero-shot learning, Few-shot Learning and Chain-of-Thougt(CoT) prompting.

 ## Prompts
 Each prompt is located in a standalone Markdown file (*.md) in a subfolder of `prompts/[language]` and includes: